stytchauth/stytch-android/tutorials/UI.md

 # StytchUI Usage
 The UI SDK automatically handles all necessary OAuth, Email Magic Link, and Password Reset deeplinks.
-To enable this functionality, you need to add a specific redirect URL in your [Stytch Dashboard](https://stytch.com/dashboard/redirect-urls): `stytchui-[YOUR_PUBLIC_TOKEN]://deeplink`, and set it as valid for Signups, Logins, and Password Resets.
+To enable this functionality, you need to add two specific redirect URLs in your [Stytch Dashboard](https://stytch.com/dashboard/redirect-urls):
+1. `[YOUR_PUBLIC_TOKEN]://b2c-ui` or `[YOUR_PUBLIC_TOKEN]://b2b-ui`, depending on if you are using a Consumer or B2B application, and set it as valid for all redirect types.
+2. `[YOUR_PUBLIC_TOKEN]://oauth`, for handling OAuth login and redirect URLs

 The Stytch UI uses the Builder pattern to initialize the UI, and allows you to fully customize the look, feel, and supported products.